 • Collect, process and manage waste, recyclables, organics and medical waste

 • Operate and manage landfills in compliance with all federal and state laws

 • Manage and service truck fleets and collection vehicles

 • Design, manufacture, sell and service equipment and supplies

 • Provide engineering and consulting services

-The solid waste industry directly employs about 420,000 people as of early 2018 with a total payroll of more than $21 billion.
+The solid waste industry directly employs about 450,000 people as of mid 2019 with a total payroll of more than $28 billion.
 It is estimated that the private sector waste and recycling industry accounts for over one million jobs and generates nearly a quarter of a trillion dollars in U.S. GDP.
 The industry’s publicly traded companies are among the largest components of the Dow Jones U.S. Waste & Disposal Index (DJUSPC

 NWRA convenes a number of institutes that provide leadership on Landfills, Recycling and Healthcare Waste.
 Our Safety Committee provides insights and best practices to prevent injuries to industry workers.
 The association also serves as Secretariat for the American National Standards Institute (ANSI) Z245 Equipment Technology and Operations for Wastes and Recyclable Materials.
 Along with our partner Informa, we collaborate on WasteExpo, North America’s largest waste and recycling exposition and conference.
 Our educational offerings are known and respected around the world.